 A Mother's Rage

-Having had enough of her husband's controlling ways and spurred on by her lover, Danielle (Jenny Gabrielle - Force of Execution) kills her husband and goes on the run with her baby, ending up at the home of her estranged sister, Nikki (April Bowlby - Married by Christmas), with a plan to steal money from her.
+Having had enough of her husband's controlling ways and spurred on by her lover, Danielle (Jenny Gabrielle - Force of Execution) kills her husband and goes on the run with her baby, ending up at the home of her estranged sister, Nikki (April Bowlby - Married by Christmas), having planned to steal money from her.
 When the police catch up with Danielle at a hospital and she realises that she will be facing time inside she does the thing she never thought she would, she signs over custody of her baby to Nikki.
-But after 7 years inside Danielle is out and coming back for her daughter and nothing is going to stop her despite Nikki having given her daughter a good home, even if her own daughter, Becky, is starting to feel she is being neglected.
+But after 7 years inside Danielle is out and coming back for her daughter and nothing is going to stop her despite Nikki having given her daughter a good home, even if her own daughter, Becky, is starting to feel that she is being neglected.

 It is these extra elements which make "A Mother's Crime" that little bit more entertaining as beyond these things the rest of the movie, from the way characters act to various scenes, is typical.
 In fact this is one of those made for TV movies which leaves you with questions from how comes Danielle's lover didn't move on with someone else whilst she was inside to what is the history which has lead to Danielle and Nikki not seeing eye to eye about anything.

 What this all boils down to is that stylistically "A Mother's Crime" is your typical made for TV thriller, your regular Lifetime movie with character issues and so on.
 But it is a movie which throws some interesting twists into the mix which add a nice element of mystery to things and stop it from being too obvious.